coreybb/bot/README.md

-# cbsbot
+# CBsBoT

-A description of this package.
+CB's back of tricks for iOS.